EBZ Business School

 Field of research: water and urban area

 Under the leadership of Prof. Dr. habil.
-Sigrid Schaefer and coordinated by Dr. Daniel Dangel, the EBZ Business School analyzes the effect of water on human quality of life.
+Sigrid Schaefer, the EBZ Business School analyzes the effect of water on human quality of life.
 For example, they examine the sustainable urban water cycle and the effects of watercourse renaturation on residential amenity and real estate prices, the potential of neighborhood-scale water-related change measurement, as well as mitigation scenarios for the real estate industry.